Who do sole traders need insurance?

 Confidential customer data loss

-A broken leg prevents work
+Injury prevents work

-The main difference between sole traders and self-employed, freelance professionals is that ‘sole trader’ describes your business structure; ‘self-employed’ means that you are not employed by somebody else or that you pay tax through PAYE.
+The primary difference between sole traders and self-employed professionals is that ‘sole trader’ describes the structure of your business.
+Meanwhile, ‘self-employed’ simply means you are not employed by someone else.
+Self-employed people also often pay tax through PAYE.